Comparative Brain Meeting

 The Comparative Brain Meeting aims at stimulating exchanges on brain evolution, its organisation, and development and comparative analyses across the tree of life.
 It unites researchers from diverse backgrounds, exploring various species and employing a wide range of data modalities and scales, from cell counts to behaviour.
 Our goal is to facilitate cross-lab collaborations, share methods for comparative neuroanatomy, and build a coherent framework and a community for comparative neuroscience.
 This hybrid event offers both in-person and virtual participation.
 Join us in advancing the frontiers of comparative brain research.

-The meeting will take place 27–30 April 2026 at Institut Pasteur, 28 rue du Dr Roux, 75015 Paris.
+The meeting will take place 27–30 April 2026 at Institut Pasteur, 205 rue de Vaugirard, 75015 Paris.
 It will combine several topics: comparative MRI, comparative brain beyond MRI, fossils, histology, connectivity, brain development and behaviour, and a Hackathon Day to discuss questions and challenges that emerged from the meeting and start collaborative projects.

 Programme — 27–30 April 2026